-On 1 April 2015, the British Transport Police Authority introduced a new 'CARE' section of the British Transport Police Force Superannuation Fund (BTPFSF) for new entrants training to become Police Officers, for transferee Police Officers who have no protection in a Home Office force pension scheme, and for re-joining Officers who have had a break in service.
+On 1 April 2015, the British Transport Police Authority introduced a new 'CARE' section of the British Transport Police Force Superannuation Fund (BTPFSF) for new entrants training to become Police Officers.

 The term CARE stands for 'Career Average Revalued Earnings'.
 This means that on retirement the pension earned by the Officers will be the sum of the benefits accrued each year uplifted in following years by the consumer price index plus 1.25% per annum over the period of membership in the Fund.